Magneto (film character): Early life

 The group designates the sobriquet of Magneto for Lehnsherr as a code name.
-Going to the Soviet Union to track Shaw down, the team finds Emma Frost, who is restrained by Magneto and allows Xavier to probe her mind, where he learns of Shaw's grand plan: to cause a nuclear war between the Soviet Union and other countries to accelerate the mutations of humanity through nuclear radiation, rapidly swelling Shaw's ranks and usher in a new era of a mutant-ruled planet.
+Going to the Soviet Union to track Shaw down, the team finds Emma Frost, who is restrained by Magneto.
+Xavier probes her mind and learns of Shaw's grand plan: to cause a nuclear war between the Soviet Union and other countries to accelerate the mutations of humanity through nuclear radiation, thereby rapidly swelling Shaw's ranks and ushering in a new era of a mutant-ruled planet.
 After practicing the use of his power further and learning to work with the team, Lehnsherr once again comes face to face with Shaw, who had hijacked a nuclear submarine and is now wearing a telepath-proof helmet designed by the Russians.
 Lehnsherr agrees with Shaw's ideas of mutant supremacy, but nonetheless makes it clear that he is still on a path of revenge for Shaw's murder of his mother.

-He uses his magnetic powers to deprive Shaw of his helmet, allowing Xavier to freeze him.
+Lehnsherr uses his magnetic powers to deprive Shaw of his helmet, allowing Xavier to freeze him.
 Lehnsherr takes the helmet himself to lock Xavier out while exacting his revenge on Shaw: using the very coin that Shaw once tried to make the young boy move, he forces it into his brain, killing him.
 He then addresses his team and Shaw's compatriots as his mutant brothers and sisters, using the missiles sent out by Soviet and American battleships now working together, turning them against the fleet.
 Xavier wrestles with Lehnsherr, making him lose control of the missiles and saving the men on the ships.
-Lehnsherr acknowledges the incompability of his and Xavier's philosophies and leaves Division X and the X-Men, embracing his mutant identity of Magneto.
+Lehnsherr acknowledges the incompatibility of his and Xavier's philosophies and leaves Division X and the X-Men, and embraces his mutant identity of Magneto.

 He then frees Emma Frost from her military prison, hoping that she can replace Xavier as his new ally.
 After the assassination of John F. Kennedy in 1963, Erik Lehnsherr is captured by the government and imprisoned in a prison made of concrete beneath The Pentagon.
 He had in fact been trying to save the president, who he had learned was a mutant himself, but could not fully control the bullet and it still hit and killed Kennedy.

-Original timeline
+Due to the events of X-Men: Days of Future Past (2014), the X-Men film series branches off into two separate timelines starting in 1973.